28 Things Your Skin Reveals About Your Health

 Allergies could be the culprit for swollen eyes.
 If the irritation is accompanied by a rash, you could be suffering from eczema (a common symptom in adults is dryness and rashes on the eyelids) or contact dermatitis caused by an irritating product.
 “I see a lot of eyelid dermatitis,” says Dr. McDonald.
 “People have to look at all the products they are using from sponge applicators to makeup.”

 Feeling embarrassed about your flushing?
 A chronically red forehead and cheeks could be caused by dilated blood vessels due to the chronic skin condition rosacea, says Dr. Macdonald.
+(Here’s what a dermatologist wants you to know about rosacea.)
 Extreme flushing can also be caused by hormonal changes in women such as menopause.
 If your skin suddenly becomes very flushed and it won’t go away and it is accompanied by any other swelling, you could also be having an allergic reaction so seek medical attention.

 Unsightly veins aren’t merely cosmetic.
 “Your veins are an important indicator of your circulatory health,” says Dr. Macdonald.
 Spider veins or varicose veins on your legs can be a signal of deeper issues with your blood flow caused by age, weight and genetics and could indicate future health concerns.
 Spider veins on your face can be caused by excessive straining or rosacea.